mbuthi/todo_drf/README.md

 - `DELETE /api/delete/:id`: Delete a specific task.

 ## Contact
-For any queries, feel free to reach out at [Twitter] (https://twitter.com/MungaiMbuthi).
+For any queries, feel free to reach out at [Twitter](https://twitter.com/MungaiMbuthi).